Low-metallicity massive single stars with rotation. III. Source of ionization and C-IV emission in I Zw 18: Stellar evolution, synthetic spectra and population synthesis

 \subsection{New \PoWR \ spectra: WN and WO stars (no WC)}

-In our \citetalias{Kubatova:2019}, the post-main sequence phase was accounted for by models with central helium mass fraction of Y$_{\rm C}$~$=$~0.1, that is, nearly the end of core-helium burning.
-The spectra were classified as type~WO according to the standard spectral classification scheme (for details on this, see Table~4 \& Appendix~A of \citetalias{Kubatova:2019}, as well as our Fig.~\ref{fig:classification}), and showed very prominent emission lines in both the optical and the UV regimes. {However,} according to Figure~\ref{fig:131evol}, the evolutionary model predicts significant change in the surface abundances while core-helium burning is in progress, with the Y$_{\rm C}$~$=$~0.1 stage being quite different from earlier times. {Therefore, before using these late-stage models in our population synthesis (Sect.~\ref{sec:population}), we should justify at which extent they are} representative of the entirety of the post-main sequence, and discuss their evolutionary behaviour and spectral classification.
+In our \citetalias{Kubatova:2019}, the post-main-sequence phase was accounted for by models with central helium mass fraction of Y$_{\rm C}$~$=$~0.1; that is, nearly the end of core-helium burning.
+The spectra were classified as type~WO according to the standard spectral classification scheme (for details on this, see Table~4 \& Appendix~A of \citetalias{Kubatova:2019}, as well as our Fig.~\ref{fig:classification}), and showed very prominent emission lines in both the optical and the UV regimes. {However,} according to Figure~\ref{fig:131evol}, the evolutionary model predicts significant change in the surface abundances while core-helium burning is in progress, with the Y$_{\rm C}$~$=$~0.1 stage being quite different from earlier times. {Therefore, before using these late-stage models in our population synthesis (Sect.~\ref{sec:population}), we should justify the extent to which they are} representative of the entirety of the post-main-sequence, and discuss their evolutionary behaviour and spectral classification.

 {To this end}, we computed two more spectral models using \PoWR \ for Y$_{\rm C}$~$=$~0.8 and Y$_{\rm C}$~$=$~0.5 of a very massive star with initial mass M$_{\rm ini}$~$=$~131~M$_{\odot}$ ({actual} mass around 93$-$106~M$_{\odot}$, see the caption).
 The computational set-up was the same as in \citetalias{Kubatova:2019}.
 We apply nominal mass-loss rates taken from the evolutionary model \citep{Szecsi:2015,Szecsi:2016,Szecsi:2022ok}, and smooth winds (clumping factor D~$=$~1); we discuss in Sect.~\ref{sec:caveats} that these assumptions are actually quite robust.
 Figure~\ref{fig:newmodel} compares the optical band for these spectra, while Figure~\ref{fig:131evol} summarizes what we learned in terms of stellar classification.